waitingforvsync/flow/README.md

 > This is a shortcut which assumes that if a sprite is present in a row, it occupies the entire character height.
 In reality, two sprites in a row might be overlapping in x, but not really overlapping because they occupy different ranges in y, for example, the fisrt two and the last two lines.
 In this case we will pay the price for unnecessary masking, but it simplifies things hugely.

 As we walk the render list (in sprite index order), get the bounds of the sprite in x, and look at the occupancy mask bits for those x positions.
 A clear bit means that character column will be overwritten; a set bit means it will be written masked.
 Let's build a **render type bitmask** per sprite containing a copy of this data, up to a maximum width of 8 characters.
 And finally set the bits in the occupancy mask to mark that position as "now occupied".
-This will be observed by subsequent entries in the active list.
+This will be observed by subsequent entries in the render list.

 For a further optimisation, let's only initialise the occupancy mask when the render list *changes*.
 While the same sprites span consecutive rows, the occupancy data doesn't change, and we save ourselves some processing!